What Are Chipotles? A Complete Guide to Smoked Jalapeños

 How to Store Chipotles Like a Pro

-• Whole Dried Chipotles: Store in an airtight container in a cool, dark place for up to 6 months.
+• Whole Dried Chipotles: Airtight container in cool, dark place for up to 6 months.

-• Chipotle Powder: Keep in a sealed jar away from light and moisture; lasts up to a year.
+• Chipotle Powder: Sealed jar away from light/moisture; lasts up to 1 year.

-• Chipotle in Adobo: Refrigerate after opening and use within 2–3 weeks, or freeze for longer storage.
+• Chipotle in Adobo: Refrigerate after opening; use within 2–3 weeks or freeze for longer storage.

 Frequently Asked Questions About Chipotles